Orange-OpenSource/ods-android/docs/components/NavigationDrawers.md

 Here are the available types of `OdsModalDrawerItem`:

-**OdsModalDrawerSectionLabel** displays a divider and a section label below
+**OdsModalDrawerSectionHeader** displays a divider and a section header label below

 Parameter | Default&nbsp;value | Description
 -- | -- | --